 • July 2008 – Premier Gordon Campbell and Children’s Minister Tom Christensen for reversing their stated positions on the use of an IQ of 70 as a measure in assessing elgibility of developmentally disabled persons for receipt of government services.

-• September 2009 – MCFD Minister Mary Polak announces changes to autism funding which include discontinuing EIBI services to the tune of $5 million per year and the removal of the direct funding option and gives the government complete control of autism funds.
+• September 2009 – MCFD Minister Mary Polak announces changes to autism funding which include discontinuing EIBI services to the tune of $5 million per year and the transfer of the direct funding option to the Autism Funding Unit and gives the government complete control of autism funds.

 • November 2013 – MCFD Minister Stephanie Cadieaux announces direct funding option for families who children are over 12….with many caveats.

 • Keep informed.
 The Association for Science in Autism Treatment has an excellent website with information for parents about becoming savvy consumers at evaluating treatment options and service providers at http://www.asatonline.org.
 They also publish a free quarterly e-newsletter.

 • Read and understand the Auton and Hewko decisions.
 These decisions outline critical facts which you can use to advocate for your children’s treatment both at home and in school.

 • Get active during elections!
 Understand that School Board Trustees, MLA’s and MP’s are elected officials whose job is to serve their constituents.
 Parents CAN affect the outcome of elections.